aau-claaudia/hpc/docs/strato/application-guides/matlab.md

 ### With a GUI

-Here we will be running the application on the Strato instance and rendering the application on our local computer.
-In order for your local computer to receive the necessary datastream from the server, we will need to add a small detail to our SSH command.
+Here we will be running the application on the Strato instance but rendering the application's graphics in the webbrowser of your local computer.
+In order for your local computer to receive the datastream from the server, we will need to add a small detail to our SSH command.
 ```
 ssh -i ~/.ssh/my_ssh_key -L 8888:localhost:8888 <user>@<instance_ip>
 ```

-This establishes port-forwarding from your instance to the localhost of your computer.
+This establishes port-forwarding from your instance to the `localhost` of your computer.
 If you did not do this when you logged in to your instance, simply log out and log back in with these details added.

 Now let's proceed with the install.
 Start by checking if PIP is found on the system:
 ```